 The principal activities of the Association during the financial year were to foster and encourage interest and participation in sport in the ACT particularly the game of Lawn Bowls and promotion of social intercourse amongst the Members and guests of the Association.

 Significant changes

-The following significant changes in the nature of the principal activities occurred during the financial year:
+No significant change in the nature of these activities occurred during the year.